 Yet when you enter St Davids city for the first time, you could be forgiven for wondering where it is.
 St Davids Cathedral is hidden away in a hollow, in the lowest point in the area, and you only glimpse it briefly when passing the roundabout with the cross in the middle of the village – sorry, city.

-Most European cities – think Prague, Santiago de Compostela, Chartres, Toledo and Evora – had their cathedrals built on hilltops, in the most obvious place possible.
+Most European cities – the likes of Prague, Santiago de Compostela, Chartres, Toledo and Evora – had their cathedrals built on hilltops, in the most visible place possible.
 St Davids Cathedral was built in the valley of the tiny Alun stream to remain invisible to passing maritime invaders, the Vikings included.